 The United States is such a huge and diverse country.
 You travel to a different state and see a completely new culture, climate, and people.
-This year, I encourage you to go somewhere you haven’t been before while staying safe, and check out this list for even more bucket list ideas in the US.
+This year, I encourage you to go somewhere you haven’t been before, and check out this list for even more bucket list ideas in the US.
 Last summer I went to San Francisco and it was magical!
-But of course, more ‘rona-friendly places will be my first recommendation on this list!

 Hike the Rocky Mountains